 Alongside this demand for new tech is the need for trained individuals to handle them.
 As of 2018, there has been a significant increase in the demand for tech professionals—particularly those with knowledge of new technologies.
 However, it is best to note that the hiring field can be quite competitive, so securing the best employees can prove difficult if you don’t offer good compensation and a solid career growth path.

 - 4 in 10 US tech firms report having job openings for tech-related jobs (ComTIA, 2018)

 - Tech firms are hiring due to expansion (58%), the need for skills in new tech (52%), and replacements for departures and retirements (43%) (ComTIA, 2018)

-- The top hiring challenges reported by employers are finding workers with a background in emerging tech, finding workers with desired soft skills, intense competition for tech talent, rising salary expectations, limited pool of available workers.
+- The top hiring challenges reported by employers are finding workers with backgrounds in emerging tech, finding workers with desired soft skills, intense competition for tech talent, rising salary expectations, and limited pool of available workers.
 (ComTIA, 2018)

 To Reinforce Business Growth%

 To Leverage New Tech Features%

 Source: Spiceworks 2019 State of IT Designed by

 The internet is one of the core pillars of the digital age; everyone needs it to access information on any given topic.
 What’s more, it serves as a portal through which individuals can monitor their work, finish schoolwork, purchase items available exclusively online, or even watch their favorite shows.
 It also keeps everyone connected 24/7, so it is not unusual that internet users are now relying on their mobile devices for surfing the net.